 There are many houses been renovated and some even include a small shop.
 Although right next door can be a very neglected and shabby place.

-The roads are potholed and repairs are done in a very cursory fashion.
+The roads are potholed and repairs are done in a very superficial way.
 There are many cork palms which are the national tree of Cuba.
 They provide wood for housing, the leaves for roofs, berries for the food for pigs and the centre spear food for people.

 There are also many trees that look similar to the South African baobab.
 One very appealing feature of many houses are the rocking chairs on the front veranda.